Aquatics & Swim Lessons

 Which Level is right for my child?

-Level 1 is for beginners with little or no experience in the water.
-To enroll into levels 2-6, students must have completed or at least be able to confidently demonstrate the skills listed in the previous level, including the exit skill requirements.
-Visit our site to learn more: recreater.com/aquatics
+Our first level is for beginners with little or no experience in the water.
+To enroll into subsequent levels, students must have completed or at least be able to confidently demonstrate the skills listed in the previous level, including the exit skill requirements.
+Unsure of which level to register for?
+Click this link to see the Skills Chart Information.

 How many lessons does my child need?

 Learning skills varies among children.
-Readiness is influenced by physical development, previous experiences, home environment, parental attitudes, and individual preferences.
+Readiness is influenced by physical development, previous experiences, individual preferences and more.
 For most skills, there are simply prerequisites; activities and lead-ups that can prepare the child to perform those skills.
 It may take many lessons before a child can swim independently.
-Year round practice, regular (supervised) exposure to water and positive encouragement are ways parents can help their child to progress.
-To make sure your child does learn to swim well, be sure they complete the entire learn-to-swim program.
+Year-round practice, regular (supervised) exposure to water and positive encouragement are ways parents can help their child to progress.
+To make sure your child does learn to swim well, be sure they complete the entire swim program.